All-Hands-AI/OpenHands/openhands/core/config/README.md

 Be cautious when setting sensitive information like API keys in environment variables.
 Ensure your environment is secure.

-Certainly.
-I'll add a paragraph to the "## Usage" section that highlights the recommended way to use `load_app_config`.
-Here's the updated section:

 ## Usage

-To load configuration from environment variables, TOML files, and apply final tweaks:

-1. Set the required environment variables
-2. Create a `config.toml` file with your desired settings
-3. Use the `load_app_config()` function to load all relevant config settings with one call

 The `load_app_config()` function is the recommended way to initialize your configuration.
 It performs the following steps:

 1. Creates an instance of `AppConfig`
 2. Loads settings from the `config.toml` file (if present)
 3. Loads settings from environment variables, overriding TOML settings if applicable
-4. Applies final tweaks and validations to the configuration
+4. Applies final tweaks and validations to the configuration, falling back to the default values specified in the code
 5. Optionally sets global logging levels based on the configuration

+There are also command line args, which may work to override other sources.

 Here's an example of how to use `load_app_config()`: